Cubulating Surface-by-free Groups: Generalization: separating curves

 \section{Generalization: separating curves}

-The purpose of this section is to summarize some notions from \cite{mahan-hyp} in order to extend the discussion in Section \ref{sec-tt} to allow the possibility of multicurves, as well as separating curves.
+The purpose of this section is to summarize some notions from \cite{mahan-hyp} and extend the discussion in Section \ref{sec-tt} to allow the possibility of multicurves, as well as separating curves. {The setup in this section is somewhat more general, and allows for the construction of new examples not covered by Section \ref{sec-tt}.
+However, dealing with this level of generality at the outset would have cluttered the exposition considerably.
+We have therefore opted to only indicate the modifications necessary in proving Theorem \ref{maintech2} below.}